 Laura has also been instructed by the Government Legal Department on behalf of Ofqual, to undertake work relating to the exam procedures review service.

 Laura has a particular interest in personal injury claims involving allegations of fundamental dishonesty, and is keen to expand her civil fraud practice.
 Laura is also actively seeking to expand her regulatory practice.

-Prior to qualification, Laura was employed as a paralegal in a number of regional Claimant Personal Injury firms.
-Laura held a management role training junior fee earners, in addition to handling a range of employers’ liability, public liability, and RTA claims.
+Prior to qualification as a solicitor, Laura was employed as a paralegal in a number of regional Claimant personal injury firms.
+Laura held a management role providing in-house litigation training to junior fee earners, in addition to handling a range of employers’ liability, public liability, and RTA claims.
 Laura also dealt with cases involving allegations of low velocity impact, staged accidents, and occupancy issues.

 Laura joined The University of Law in early 2020 as a Visiting Lecturer at the Leeds campus, teaching the Personal Injury and Clinical Negligence elective of the LPC.
 She is now a Tutor at the ULaw Online campus, supervising the Personal Injury module of the online LPC, the Dispute Resolution and Tort modules of the new SQE course, and the Civil Dispute Resolution module of the online undergraduate LLB and apprenticeship courses.
 Laura also assesses the practical skills of advocacy and interviewing as part of the LPC.

 Laura enjoys working with law students at all levels, and is happy to provide assistance and/or guidance regarding career development events and opportunities.
 Laura can also assist with in-house litigation training where required.
 Please contact Laura’s clerks for further information.